Chickeninvader/Chickeninvader/README.md

 # Hey there! :wave::smiley:

 I'm Khoa Vo!
-I'm a student brimming with passion for Reinforcement Learning, even while diving into the fascinating world of Computer Vision.
+I'm a student with passion for Reinforcement Learning, even while diving into the fascinating world of Computer Vision.
 (Fun fact: I'm also a mean guitar player! )

 My journey began in Vietnam, where my love for technology first sparked.
-Now, based in Arizona, I'm an Undergraduate Assistant at LAB V2 at Arizona State University (ASU), actively contributing to cutting-edge projects and refining my skills.
+Now, based in Arizona, I'm an pursuing Computer Science and Mathematics degree at Arizona State University (ASU), actively contributing to cutting-edge projects and refining my skills.

 **My current focus:**

 - **Reinforcement Learning:** My true north, I'm eager to explore this field and unravel its potential to solve complex problems.
 - **Computer Vision:** Currently engrossed in the world of images, I'm building custom models for tasks like face detection and recognition, utilizing frameworks like PyTorch and TensorFlow.
 At LAB V2, I'm fine-tuning Vision Transformer models to categorize images with multiple labels, contributing to exciting research.
+Currently, during an internship in Germany, I am building a binary classifier for critical scenario detection and generative model to reconstruct the accident in simulator.

 **My skillset:**

-- **Programming Languages:** Python (PyTorch, TensorFlow)
+- **Programming Languages:** Python (PyTorch, TensorFlow), MATLAB
 - **Data Science & Machine Learning:** Pandas, BeautifulSoup, Ray
-- **Deep Learning Architectures:** ResNet, EfficientNet, DenseNet
+- **Deep Learning Architectures:** ResNet, EfficientNet, DenseNet, Vision Transformers
 - **Object Detection & Recognition:** YOLOv3, YOLOv4
-- **Logic Tensor Networks:** Experimenting with neuro-symbolic
+- **Logic Tensor Networks:** Experimenting with neuro-symbolic AI

 **Check out my work:**